mdixitk/MD/content/publication/dixit-2017-unraveling/index.md

 publication_types: ["2"]
 abstract: ""
 featured: true

-significant charge transfer capabilities of Al.
+summary: We show Al  stabilizes the structure of the NCM cathode materials via strong Al-O iono-covalent bonding due to a significant Al(s)-O(p) overlap and significant charge transfer capabilities of Al.
 publication: "*Journal of The Electrochemical Society*"
 ---